 Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

-Like any addiction, breaking free of this habit was difficult, and there are still days that I worry that I will be pulled back into my old ways.
+Like any addiction, breaking free of this habit was difficult.
+There are still days that I worry that I will be pulled back into my old ways.

 My self harm started at age 12 and, currently I am closing in on two years harm-free.
-With 16 years of addiction in between those times, and now 18 years since it began, this should give you an idea of how difficult it was to break.
+With 16 years of addiction in between those times, this should give you an idea of how difficult it was to break.

-I am aware that, to a lot of people, self harm is deemed to be attention seeking, crazy, or even childish.
+I am aware that often self harm is deemed to be attention seeking, crazy, or even childish.

 For most addicts, it is none of those things.
 For me it was a means of coping with overwhelming negative emotion that I felt I could not get out any other way.
 It also became a form of punishment if I felt I had messed up.